Some strange things

 protected from overheating by sensors designed

-to detect an overtemp condition, spin down
+to detect an overtemp condition.
+They may spin

-but we never got the whole story.....
+never got the whole story...

 Might wanna take a break